Kenneth Leslie: Third and fourth marriages

 "drove alone to California to console — and to marry — the judge’s widow, Nora Steenerson Totten.
-The couple were devoted to each other and collaborated on the publication of New Man until 1972, when ill-health forced them both to enter a Halifax nursing home.
-Leslie died there in relative obscurity on October 6, 1974.
-Only about a dozen friends and relatives attended the funeral.
+The couple were devoted to each other and collaborated on the publication of New Man until 1972, when ill-health forced them both to enter a Halifax nursing home...Only about a dozen friends and relatives attended the funeral.
 Nora died the following spring."

+Death

+Kenneth Leslie died on October 7, 1974 at a rest home in Halifax, Nova Scotia.

 Poetry

 Leslie wrote poetry as a boy; his first poem, he later recalled, was about Bonnie Prince Charlie.
 In the 1920s in Nova Scotia he and his first wife were members of The Song Fishermen, a literary and society group that included Charles G. D. Roberts and Bliss Carman.
 Leslie began contributing poetry to the Song Fishermen broadsheets, and soon in other small Halifax literary publications too.
 By the end of the decade he had published poems in Literary Digest and Scribner's.

 His first collection, Windward I Rock, "was published by Macmillan in New York in 1934 and received favourable critical attention on both sides of the Atlantic.
 The Times Literary Supplement praised him for having 'broken through the crust of the conventional to something that is burningly alive.'"

 His next two books, Lowlands Low (1935) and Such a Din!
 (1936), were published in Halifax and received little critical notice.
 "But in 1938 he won considerable acclaim and the Governor-General’s award with the publication in Toronto of By Stubborn Stars and Other Poems.
 Roberts, by then the grand old man of Canadian letters, ranked Leslie at this time a better poet than E.J.
 Pratt, and Pratt himself wrote to Leslie....
 'I gave an address the other day on the newer poets and quoted at length from your book.'"

 After 1938 Leslie published very little outside his own periodicals.
 But he continued to write poetry and publish poetry through the 1950s, 1960s, and 1970s.
 "Some of his best poems of these years are highly political: 'Moscow’s Measure,' 'Remember Lumumba!' and 'Praise the Viet Cong.'
 They are as stirring and passionately rhetorical as anything he ever wrote."

 Ladysmith Press published The Collected Poems of Kenneth Leslie in 1971.
 However, because editor Sean Haldane omitted a number of poems 'because they were light verse, or political verse, which fulfilled a temporal need,' Leslie published his own collected edition, O’Malley to the Reds and Other Poems, in 1972.

 Jennifer Fandel wrote in ForeWord Review: